MatNLP/SMedBERT/README.md

 # SMedBERT
-Source code and dataset for [SMedBERT: A Knowledge-Enhanced Pre-trained Language Model withStructured Semantics for Medical Text Mining](https://github.com/algoflow19/SMedBERT/blob/main/SMedBERT.pdf)
+Source code and data for [SMedBERT: A Knowledge-Enhanced Pre-trained Language Model withStructured Semantics for Medical Text Mining](https://github.com/algoflow19/SMedBERT/blob/main/SMedBERT.pdf)

 ## Hi everyone!
-Our code is almost ready for your, while we have to checkout with DXY if the current KG and private owned datasets are allowed to be public.
-For now, we only release 5% of the entities in KG for you to play around.
+Our code is almost ready for you, while we have to get permission from DXY [DXY](https://portal.dxy.cn/) whether the private owned datasets and KGs are allowed to be public or not.
+For now, we only release our code for you to train SMedBERT model with your Chinese medical data.
+If they agree to release the data, we will only release 5% of the entities in KG for you to play around.
 Feel free to open issue if you have any question.

 ## Datasets:
 - [CMedQANER](https://github.com/alibaba-research/ChineseBLUE)